TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 >
 > I do know that he recently shared an extra section on his [process](https://worrydream.com/process/) page — within the last 30 days it seems.
 >
-> In the new section, BV (Bret Victor) laments that "There's also a weird sense of entitlement on the part of many people (why do I owe anyone anything in the first place?)
+> In the new section, BV (Bret Victor) laments that "There's also a weird sense of entitlement on the part of many people (why do I owe anyone anything in the first place?)"

 ## Non-binary